Reviews You Can Rely On

 The cameras or smartphones we place on top of a tripod are likely worth much more than the tripod itself, making stability an essential consideration when shopping.
 A single tip-over could result in thousands of dollars in damage if your camera were to break.
 To evaluate stability, we tested all products on both flat and uneven surfaces to see how well they protected our valuable photography equipment.
 In these more complex setups, we gently applied a few pounds of sideways pressure to the top of the tripod from all directions and recorded the performance of each option, whether it succeeded or failed.

 The most stable tripod tested was the 3 Legged Things Winston 2.0, with a verified weight rating of 88 pounds, which blew our testing team away when we verified it ourselves.
-For long exposure photography, we were pleased with cameras shooting from the Winston, with consistently crisp images, even if it was windy.
+For long-exposure photography, we were pleased with the shots produced from atop the Winston — we got consistently crisp images, even if it was windy.
 Its design was, by far, the most robust of any option in our review, with large circumference legs and center columns almost twice as thick as other models.

 tripod - the large-girth tripod legs of the winston 2.0 were unmatched by any...